 HelloOx2 installs a version of RomPatcher+ with two patches ready to go.
 Running these will temporarily patch your phone, although you will need to re-patch once you reboot.
 The software contains an auto-patch mode, which will apply patches for you when you boot up if you choose.
 Handy!

 As with all hacking adventures, the software is provided with no guarantees.
 This means if it all goes wrong (and it really shouldn’t, this is very different to flashing/debranding) it’s your problem, and not the manufacturers.
 If you were to send your phone back for repair, there’s a good chance you’ll be told to hop, skip and jump.

 So How Do I Hack?

-Head over to the HelloOx2 website and first check if your phone is supported.
+Head over to the HelloOx2 website [No Longer Available] and first check if your phone is supported.
 There’s a gargantuan list of S60 3rd and 5th generation phones that will hack, including some of the newest on the shelf today.
 Once you’ve found your phone, check to see if your current firmware is supported.
 Once you’ve got those two green lights, you’re pretty much ready to go.